-The Alvin Community College District, a two-year public community college, was approved by the qualified voters of the Alvin Independent School District on November 2, 1948.
-From its inception until 1971, the College was administered by officials of the Alvin Independent School District.
+The Alvin Community College District was approved by the qualified voters of the Alvin Independent School District on November 2, 1948.
+From its inception, until the 1971-72 academic year, the College was administered by officials of the Alvin Independent School District.
 The 1971-72 academic year marked the beginning of a new era in the history of Alvin Community College.
 A separate administration, tax district, and College Board were established to assume the management, control, and operation of a newly created Alvin Junior College District.

 Wendy Del Bello, Assistant to the President